sabotage-linux/sabotage/README.md

 newer binutils often immediately default to new features that the older versions can't deal with (e.g. https://github.com/richfelker/musl-cross-make/pull/73 )

+The cross-compile setup of sabotage can be used to either build individual packages for a different architecture, or a complete sabotage environment.
+If using the former, you may want to export STATICBUILD=1 to build the packages statically, if possible (some packages depend on dynamic linking to work correctly, for example to load modules/plugins at runtime).

 ## Cross-Compile Instructions: